 Infrastructure issues or strategic needs

-email@example.com the detail of providing needed services to our projects, feel free to include any concerns or strategic suggestions or requests in your board reports.
+While the Infrastructure team handles the details of providing needed services to our projects, feel free to include any concerns, strategic suggestions, or requests in your board reports.

 Do not let commercial activity related to a project dominate a report.

-Apache projects are managed by the controlling PMC — not by any third party or outside organization.
-Project reports should be about the project, and should not discuss outside organization's efforts unless they are directly related to the health of the project.
+Each Apache project's PMC manages the project — not any third party or outside organization.
+Project reports should be about the project, and should not discuss outside organizationss activities unless they directly relate to the health of the project.